milvus-io/milvus-operator/docs/CRD/milvus-cluster.md

 NOTE!
 The fields of dependencies' address and port cannot be set in the Milvus Cluster CR.

 ## Status spec
-The status spec of the CR HarborCluster is described as below:
+The status spec of the CR MilvusCluster is described as below:
 ``` yaml
 status:
   # Show the generous status of the MilvusCluster